Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 The following table demonstrates how a 16x16 input matrix should be rearranged into a 4x2 tiling pattern.

-.. table:: Table 8 : Matrix Multiply 4x2 tiling pattern
+.. table:: Matrix Multiply 4x2 tiling pattern
    :align: center

    +------------+---------------+---------------+---------------+---------------+---------------+---------------+---------------+---------------+